Director of Partnerships – School Culture Partnerships

 Simon has genuinely ‘been there’ and can empathise with the challenges facing educators and principals across Australia.
 He also knows the reward and feeling of getting it right.

-Simon is a very passionate, inspiring and dynamic speaker who partners with schools to empower cultural change and energise their entire school community.
+Simon is an extremely passionate, inspiring and dynamic person who partners with schools to empower cultural change and energise their entire school community.